13 Ways to Master Your Executive Calendar Management

 5. Send Reminders and Confirmations

-One of the most powerful ways to save time is sending reminders about upcoming meetings and meeting confirmations to attendees.
-Attendance no-shows can be a huge time drain and demoralizing, especially when you travel to a meeting.
+One of the most effective ways to save time is to send detailed meeting agendas, reminders about upcoming meetings, and confirmation of attendance to attendees.
+No-shows can be a significant time drain and discouraging, especially when you have to travel to a meeting.

 6. Create Templates for Calendar Invitations and Confirmations

-Your life will be much easier if you develop templates for calendar invitations and confirmations.
-If you have a template, you will not have to start over every time you send a confirmation email, and you will not forget to include valuable information.
+Your life will be much simpler if you create templates for calendar invitations and confirmations.
+Having a template means you won't have to start from scratch each time you send a confirmation email, and you'll be less likely to forget to include important information.

 A confirmation template can consist of: